-It is the substantial qualification component of the study programme and aims to develop learners’ understanding of the skills and qualities needed to work in a uniformed service role.
-It will enable learners to prepare to make a recruitment application, or to progress to the entry qualifications required for employment in a uniformed service of their choice.
+It is the substantial qualification component of the study programme and aims to develop students’ understanding of the skills and qualities needed to work in a uniformed service role.
+It will enable students to prepare to make a recruitment application, or to progress to the entry qualifications required for employment in a uniformed service of their choice.

 For those who wish to study at a higher level, the qualification will enable them to develop higher level learning skills such as independent working, research, self-reflection and collaborative learning.